Niseko Snowboarding in the snow storm!

 I'm bored.
 Think I'm going for a walk in the park later.
 Maybe.

-McDonald's for lunch and bought the Ebi Filet-O (Filet-O-Shrimp?).
+Anyway went to McDonald's for lunch and bought the Ebi Filet-O (Filet-O-Shrimp?).

 Not bad tasting.
 Only in Japan can you get this.